 Knowledge is Power

-Botnets will be an ongoing tale as threats, detection and mitigation solutions continuously change.
+Botnets will be an ongoing tale as threats, detection and DDoS mitigation solutions continuously change.
 Knowledge is the key to staying ahead of the menace.
 Read When the Bots Come Marching In, a Closer Look at Evolving Threats from Botnets, Web Scraping & IoT Zombies to understand what made this threat possible, how to protect IoT devices from becoming enslaved, and how to become a ‘botnet killer.’